salahaldeenela/WorldWise/README.md

 npm run build
 This will generate a production build in the dist folder.

+Important note the website i am hosting on doesnt support json server and as a result wont be able to modify or read the json i was using to be able to use the full website download it from the instructions and run it

 Website
 You can see the live version of the project by visiting this link https://chipper-fox-c8705e.netlify.app/.